vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 Süstra the true guide of the prapanna in this life; Sri

-the prapanna; Sri Ramanuja's advice explained; the pramānas in support of the binding authority of the Sastras; the place in the three mantras where the autbo. rity of the Süstras is indicated.
+the prapanna; Sri Rāmanuja's advice explained; the pramānas in support of the binding authority of the Sastras; the place in the three mantras where the autbo. rity of the Süstras is indicated.

 168 to 175